jasonsahl/LS-BSR/manual.md

 -what do you need for script to run?
 • Directory of genomes in FASTA format
 • Input multi-FASTA
-• MUSCLE aligner.
+• MUSCLE aligner (must be v5 or newer).
 Can be obtained from: [http://www.drive5.com/muscle/]
 • BLAST+
 • BioPython
 ```python extract_core_genome.py -d genomes_directory -g $prefix_consensus.fasta```